ru0ya/ru0ya/README.md

 - 🔭 I have recently graduated from **Alx Fullstack Software Engineering Programme**

-- 🌱 I’m currently learning **Software Engineering and Cybersecurity**
+- 🌱 I look forward to collaborate, solve codes and build projects

 - 📫 How to reach me **mwangiruoya@gmail.com**